deveshp530/stubhubClone/README.md

 # StubHubClone

 A mock of the stubhub website.
-Microservice based architecture with event streaming using NATS.Built with Typescript, Express, MongoDB, Docker, Kubernetes, and NextJS
+Microservice based architecture with event streaming using NATS.Built with Typescript, Express, MongoDB, Docker, Kubernetes

 ## Purpose